 Why this programme?

 Uppsala University also offers a rich and vital research environment in data science, with a large number of researchers from several different institutions, and the programme will prepare you for active participation in research projects, either as a PhD or in the industrial sector.
-In the second year of the programme, you will be given the opportunity to work alongside internationally renowned research teams within data science and with students and experts from other disciplines in a project course in applied data science.

 The programme leads to a Master of Science (120 credits) with Data Science as the main field of study.

 The programme consists of four main parts.
 At first, you and your fellow students may have different backgrounds, and therefore you can choose courses to complete your basic knowledge in computer science and mathematics.
-You can also choose to take core data science courses, for example on data ethics and law, statistical machine learning, the theoretical foundations of data science and data engineering.
+You can also choose to take core data science courses, for example on data ethics and law, statistical machine learning, and the theoretical foundations of data science and data engineering.

-From the end of the first year, you choose courses within the specialisation machine learning and statistics covering topics such as reinforcement learning and advanced probabilistic machine learning.
+From the end of the first year, you choose courses within the specialisation of machine learning and statistics covering topics such as reinforcement learning and advanced probabilistic machine learning.
 The programme also includes practical activities, such as a project course done at a research lab or in collaboration with students from other programmes.

 You will also conduct a Master's thesis that is required to obtain the degree and you can do it at a company or research lab.